awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 Any pods that are running using a Fargate profile will be stopped and put into pending when the profile is deleted\.

 If any Fargate profiles in a cluster are in the `DELETING` status, you must wait for that Fargate profile to finish deleting before you can create any other profiles in that cluster\.

+Amazon EKS and Fargate try to spread pods across each of the subnets defined in the Fargate profile, but you may end up with an uneven spread\.
+If you must have an even spread \(such as when deploying two replicas without any downtime\), then you need to use two Fargate profiles\.
+Each profile should have only one subnet\.

 ## Fargate profile components<a name="fargate-profile-components"></a>